Shang dynasty: Descendants of the Shang royal family

-The Eastern Han dynasty bestowed the title of Duke of Song and "Duke Who Continues and Honours the Yin" (殷紹嘉公) upon Kong An (孔安 (東漢)) because he was part of the Shang dynasty's legacy.
+The Eastern Han dynasty bestowed the title of Duke of Song and 'Duke Who Continues and Honours the Yin' upon Kong An, because he was part of the legacy of the Shang.
 This branch of the Confucius family is a separate branch from the line that held the title of Marquis of Fengsheng village and later Duke Yansheng.

-Another remnant of the Shang established the vassal state of Guzhu (located in present-day Tangshan), which Duke Huan of Qi destroyed.
+Another remnant of the Shang established the vassal state of Guzhu (present-day Tangshan), which Duke Huan of Qi destroyed.
 Many Shang clans that migrated northeast after the dynasty's collapse were integrated into Yan culture during the Western Zhou period.
-These clans maintained an élite status and continued practicing the sacrificial and burial traditions of the Shang.
+These clans maintained an elite status and continued practising the sacrificial and burial traditions of the Shang.

-Both Korean and Chinese legends, including reports in the Book of Documents and the Bamboo Annals, state that a disgruntled Shang prince named Jizi, who had refused to cede power to the Zhou, left China with a small army.
+Both Korean and Chinese legends, including reports in the Book of Documents and Bamboo Annals, state that a disgruntled Shang prince named Jizi, who had refused to cede power to the Zhou, left China with a small army.
 According to these legends, he founded a state known as Gija Joseon in northwest Korea during the Gojoseon period of ancient Korean history.
 However, scholars debate the historical accuracy of these legends.

 Early Bronze Age archaeology

-Before the 20th century, the Zhou dynasty (1046–256 BC) was the earliest Chinese dynasty that could be verified from its own records.
-However, during the Song dynasty (960–1279 AD), antiquarians collected bronze ritual vessels attributed to the Shang era, some of which bore inscriptions.
+Before the 20th century, the Zhou dynasty (1046–256 BC) was the earliest that could be verified from its own records.
+However, during the Song dynasty (960–1279), antiquarians collected bronze ritual vessels attributed to the Shang era, some of which bore inscriptions.

 Yellow River valley

 In 1899, several scholars noticed that Chinese pharmacists were selling "dragon bones" marked with curious and archaic characters.
-These were finally traced back in 1928 to a site (now called Yinxu) near Anyang, north of the Yellow River in modern Henan province, where the Academia Sinica undertook archeological excavation until the Japanese invasion in 1937.
+These were finally traced back in 1928 to what is now called Yinxu, north of the Yellow River near Anyang, where the Academia Sinica undertook archaeological excavation until the Second Sino-Japanese War in 1937.

 Archaeologists focused on the Yellow River valley in Henan as the most likely site of the states described in the traditional histories.

-After 1950, the remnants of the earlier walled settlement of Shang City were discovered near Zhengzhou.
+After 1950, the remnants of the earlier walled settlement of Zhengzhou Shang City were discovered within the modern city of Zhengzhou.